 - Place the funnel into the bottle

-- Scoop rice and pour into the funnel (that is already in the opening of the bottle
+- Scoop rice and pour it into the funnel (that is already in the opening of the bottle

 - Bang the bottle gently on the table to settle the rice (key point)